-Massage has many benefits, including improving circulation, easing tension and helping with sore muscles.
+Massage has many benefits, including improving circulation to help sore muscles [source] and easing tension.
 And when massage is combined with aromatherapy, a happy synergy happens.

-As I mentioned above, rose is a great essential oil to use for libido and it’s also one of our favorite essential oils for love, so set the mood with a Love Potion Massage Oil.
-Or, if you’d prefer to use the oil for self-care, show yourself some love and give yourself a massage!
-The feet or hands is a great place to start!
+Rose is one of our favorite essential oils for love, so set the mood with a Love Potion Massage Oil.
+Or, if you’d prefer to use the oil for self-care, show yourself some love with a deep muscle massage!
+The feet or hands are a great place to start!

 4. In a face oil

-Just choose the carrier oil that works for your skin and combine it with a few drops of rose oil.
-Bonus tip: If you have leftover facial oil on your hands, put the extra on your wrists and behind your ears for a simple personal fragrance!
+Just choose the carrier oil that works best for your skin, and combine it with a few drops of rose essential oil.
+Bonus tip: If you have leftover facial oil on your hands, put the extra on your wrists and behind your ears for a DIY personal fragrance!

 5. In an aromatherapy room spray

-Just remember though, that ylang ylang is especially suited for blends because of the overpowering aroma, so combining it with rose and other florals to create a floral room spray is a great idea.43
+Just keep in mind that ylang ylang is especially suited for blends because of its overpowering aroma, so combining it with rose and other florals to create a floral room spray is a great idea.

 6. In a multipurpose salve